Today, Americans celebrate America.

 But the Fourth of July has come to mean something far deeper than a celebration of the birth of a “nation” to me.

 In fact, the Declaration of Independence did not birth a nation at all.
-It was 13 sovereign political societies that declared independence form the English crown.
+It was 13 sovereign political societies that declared independence from the English crown.
 They did so in unity, but not as a single entity.
 And while it made inevitable the war we remember as the American Revolution, July 4th, 1776, publicly declared an even more significant revolution – a revolution in thought.

 In 1776, a people asserted that they had the right to determine their own form of government – to self-direct outside the will of established authority.
 The American colonists insisted that they were not forever bound to a single political system, but “That whenever any Form of Government becomes destructive of these ends, it is the Right of the People to alter or to abolish it, and to institute new Government, laying its foundation on such principles and organizing its powers in such form, as to them shall seem most likely to effect their Safety and Happiness.”